AndyWright360/Mystic-Hazels-Memory-Magic/README.md

 - Everyone at [Code Institute](https://codeinstitute.net/) for their exceptional support.

-- The Code Institute Slack community for the invaluable feedback and assistance I recieved along the way.
+- The Code Institute Slack community for the invaluable feedback and assistance I received along the way.